laravel/nova-docs/src/5.0/upgrade.md

 }
 ```

+> @TODO Link to authentication docs.

 ### Without Authentication Features

 ::: warning
 Skip this section if your Nova's installation configured without custom authentication routes.
 :::

 In application where the default login interface doesn't mean your use case it was possible to override the default routes using `nova.routes` configuration.
-In Nova 5, this has become easier via `App\Providers\NovaServiceProvider::routes()` as shown below:
+In Nova 5, this has become easier via `routes()` method in `App\Providers\NovaServiceProvider` class:

 ```php
 namespace App\Providers;